 Eindhoven University of Technology (TU/e) is developing a portable device to continuously monitor the brain activity of patients with epilepsy.
 This allows timely treatment for possible seizures.
 The goal is to provide a portable system that can register the ‘EEG’ activity of patients with epilepsy and Parkinson’s disease 24 hours a day.

 The continuous monitoring should make it possible to detect the start of epileptic seizures so that these can be treated in a timely manner.
 In addition to the epileptic attacks, the system must also detect the so-called ‘freezing’ in patients with Parkinson’s disease.
 At that time, the patient can’t move anymore.
-For this research, the TU/e is working together with the Kempenhaeghe excellence center for epilepsy, the Donders Institute for Brain, Cognition and Behavior.
+For this research, the TU/e is working together with the Kempenhaeghe excellence center for epilepsy and the Donders Institute for Brain, Cognition and Behavior.

 Subsidy: € 750.000,-

-i3B partners: TMSi; Mind Media
+i3B partners: TMSi, Mind Media, Donders Institute

 Website: click here